Semi-ATE/Semi-ATE/docs/source/GettingStarted.rst

 We assume the following
 -----------------------
+* You have installed the GitPython package in your base environment or are using GitHub Desktop.

 * You have installed Maxiconda, Anaconda or `Miniforge <https://conda-forge.org/download/> on your computer.
   You should not install maxiconda as an administrator, otherwise you need admin rights for each package that is to be installed later.